premises liability attorney media

 If you’re injured on someone else’s property, determining the responsible parties with the aid of a premises liability attorney in Atlanta is crucial for pursuing a claim for compensation.

-• Property Owners: The person or entity who owns the property where your injury occurred may be held liable if they failed to maintain a safe environment or address known hazards.
+• Property Owners: The person or entity who owns the property where your injury occurred may be held liable if they fail to maintain a safe environment or address known hazards.

 • Property Managers: If a property owner hired a manager or management company to oversee and maintain their property, these parties might be held responsible for injuries resulting from negligence in maintaining a safe environment.